Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 Public wallet disclosureWithheld

-The verified outcome is that funds were received on the destination chain and the case was reconciled against internal evidence.
+The outcome recorded for this public case is that funds were received on the destination chain and the receipt was reconciled against the internal case file.
 Public disclosure is intentionally limited to reduce unnecessary exposure.

-The withheld fields are not a weakness in the review.
-They are part of the security boundary agreed for this publication.
-The internal record preserves enough evidence to validate the case, while the public article avoids publishing wallet relationships that could expose the client to unwanted attention, targeted messages, or social-engineering attempts.
+The withheld fields are part of the publication boundary.
+The internal record preserves the wallet and transaction evidence, while the public article avoids publishing relationships that could expose the client to unwanted attention or social-engineering attempts.

 Frequently Asked Questions

-How do you verify this case without showing full hashes
+How can this case be checked without showing full hashes

 The public page is anonymized.
 Internal verification matches the original wallet, destination wallet, transaction sequence, and final receipt on Arbiscan.